AnamariaGM/Docker-Node-API/README.md

 See if you can populate that Dockerfile in order to get your Node API running - you should be able to visit http://localhost:8080/health-check in order to view the health of the application.

+If you are able to open up your browser and navigate to [http://localhost:8080/health-check](http://localhost:8080/health-check) to see the message **Server up and running** then you have completed this task!

+Great work on your first steps with Docker.

 **💡 HINTS:**

 * You should use the [Node official image](https://hub.docker.com/_/node) as your **Base Image** and have a look at the further reading for a guide that might help.